haya3218/nna/README.md

 ### Installation

-Currently there are no binaries for nna.
-You can build it yourself.
+You can get a prerelease build via Github Releases.
+You are adviced however, to build it yourself.

 Solution file is set to Visual Studio 2019.
 You *may* be able to reconstruct the solution to VS 2022 but idk Make sure NuGet packages work and make sure you have .NET framework 4.7.2 SDK installed.